 Norberto Nesi: "Hello and thank you for receiving me."

-PM: “What is your role within the padel Dutch? ”
+PM: “What is your role in Dutch padel?”

-NN: “I am the president, the founder of the Dutch Federation of padel and today coach of the team present at the European Championships. ”
+NN: “I am the president, the founder of the Dutch Padel Federation and today coach of the team present at the European Championships.”

 PM: "We know that your country has introduced another team in Lisbon.
 The team present in Rome is the 2 team? "

-NN: “The team that we have presented here in Rome is not a 2 team but a team that has a great future in the padel.
-It was our wish.
-It was a perfect opportunity to present a team that is discovering international competitions, that is learning and that will be fully ready within 4 years for the World Championships. ”
+NN: “The team we presented here in Rome is not a 2 team but a team that has a great future in padel.
+That was our wish.
+It was a perfect opportunity to present a team that is discovering international competitions, that is learning and that will be ready in 4 years for the World Championships.”

-PM: “How did the story of padel in the Nederlands ?"
+PM: “How did the history of padel begin in the Netherlands?”

 NN: “It all started in 2006.
-There were 2 pitches in 2 clubs with people who tried to develop the padel without success.
-Me, of Argentinian origin, I arrived in this country thanks to my wife in 2004.
-I had a job but I did not feel comfortable.
-One day, my wife showed me a newspaper article and said: “Look, they have built a land of padel, isn't that the sport you played when you were young in Argentina?
+There were 2 courts in 2 clubs with people who tried to develop padel without success.
+I, of Argentinian origin, arrived in this country thanks to my wife in 2004.
+I had a job but I didn't feel comfortable.
+One day, my wife showed me a newspaper article and said: “Look, they built a padel court, isn't that the sport you played when you were young in Argentina?
 Go ahead.
-Go see what they have to offer ”.
+Go see what they offer.”

 I went there, introduced myself and was told that it was 2 months that the grounds were built but nobody knew how to animate and organize the activity, which created tension.
 I volunteered to try something.
 I brought my brother-in-law, then some friends, and we started to show them the sport.
 Those who loved (all) talked about it to their friends, and then to the friends of their friends who wanted to learn the sport.